OVagamundo/Flashcard-Heroes/Code/scripts_LocationIdentifier.gd.md

 @export var container: StringName = &""
 @export var index: int = -1
-@export var unit_uuid: String = "" # UUID of the unit an item is equipped to.

 ## Creates a new LocationIdentifier with the given container and index.
 func _init(p_container: StringName = &"", p_index: int = -1) -> void: